Alimony Attorney in New Jersey

 - You have other revenue as well as the financial means to compensate.
 If you lose your employment, have substantial retirement profits, rental income, or other forms of income, you can still be able to pay the necessary alimony.

-Since employment loss will have a huge effect on your situation and spousal support commitments, it's important to consult with an experienced lawyer about how your current affairs can affect your support responsibilities.
+Since employment loss will have a huge effect on your situation and spousal support commitments, it's important to consult with an experienced New Jersey alimony lawyer about how your current affairs can affect your support responsibilities.

 As of January 1, 2019, alimony law has changed in that the payor is now taxed as opposed to the recipient.
 This is because the government sees more cash flow from the payor, as they are usually in a higher tax bracket.